 Recent improvements in computers and communication technology have made staggering amounts of information available to us.
 Fortunately there has been a concomitant increase in processing power and a surge of novel optimization methods.
 One of the major challenges for computing lies in finding ways to organize the available processing power in order to extract maximum benefit from the available information.
-Different aspects of that problem are addressed by machine learning, knowledge discovery and data mining.
+Different aspects of that problem are addressed by machine learning, natural language processing, knowledge discovery, and data mining.

 Every field of human endeavor is affected by increasing amounts of available information, raising questions about how to extract useful insights from this data.
 For example, in bioinformatics, there are opportunities to use information about the human genome to design more effective medications, information from medical records to track drug side-effects or emerging diseases, and information from medical imaging to understand the structure and function of the brain and other organs.
 In robotics, major challenges lie in making use of visual and other sensed information to allow a robot to adapt flexibly to its environment.
 In the domain of e-commerce, all but the simplest artificial agents designed to gather information and act on behalf of human users will have to be equipped with the ability to adapt their behavior successfully to unexpected conditions.
 The very large number of documents and databases available on the web has fostered the development of natural language processing methods and tools for abstracting, extracting, and combining sources in a variety of ways to make the information more usable to humans.
 Such information may be presented to the human users as part of natural language dialogue, or it can be stored in a structured format, e.g. a relational database, for further analysis.
 See Natural Language Processing for more information.

 Machine learning is driven by the goal of making programs or agents that exhibit useful learning behavior, autonomously or in cooperation with teams of other agents, either human or artificial.
 One goal is software that is easier to use, e.g., a word-processing program that can guess from an example or two what text transformation a user wishes to make.
 Machine learning can be used in the design of a team of soccer-playing robots to allow the team to adapt its tactics to the observed behavior of an opposing team.
 At the level of hardware, sophisticated processor designs can adapt to characteristics of the program currently being run to achieve increases in speed.